 Since 1971, NPR journalists and programming have won hundreds of awards for investigative reports, outstanding features and series, digital innovations and bodies of coverage.
-Among the highest honors: 34 Alfred I. duPont-Columbia University Awards, 59 George Foster Peabody Awards and 20 awards from the Overseas Press Club of America.
-View more achievements from our coverage below.
+Among the highest honors: 36 Alfred I. duPont-Columbia University Awards, 62 George Foster Peabody Awards and 23 awards from the Overseas Press Club of America.
+Learn more about our recent achievements below.

 George Foster Peabody Awards